18F/foia-recommendations/Platforms.md

 [Froide](http://stefanw.github.io/froide/) is a Freedom of Information platform.
 It is an [open source](https://github.com/stefanw/froide) platform written in Python with Django 1.5.
 Froide was designed to mimic the functionality of [What do they know](http://whatdotheyknow.com/).

 [According to the website](http://froide.readthedocs.org/en/latest/about/), Froide connects entities through a man-to-many relationship to allow the public body to be accountable under different laws.
 Requests are mailed to public bodies through the platform via a special, request-unique email address.
 It offers a read/write REST-API and redaction of PDFs.

-## FOIA.gov

-[FOIA.gov] (FOIA.gov) is a website maintained by the Department of Justice that focuses on providing information about the FOIA and its administration.
-The site publishes statistical information about the administration of FOIA, which comes from the [annual Chief FOIA Officer reports] (http://www.justice.gov/oip/reports-1).
-The site also publishes contact information for the various [FOIA offices] (http://www.foia.gov/report-makerequest.html) across the Federal government.